rankutah/blog/sites/rank-utah/content/posts/utah-local-search-engine-optimization-local-seo-for-small-businesses.md

 tags:
   - local-seo
 ---
-## Get More Local Leds for Your Business with Local SEO
+## Get More Leads for Your Business with Local SEO

 Rank Utah helps service businesses in Orem attract a steady stream of customers by optimizing your website and Google Business Profile for local SEO.
-Reach out if you would like \[help with local SEO\]([https://rankutah.com/#contact](https://rankutah.com/#contact)).
+Reach out at [RankUtah.com](http://RankUtah.com).

 ## Why Local SEO Works